slazav/he3vmcw/Readme.md

 time, but real change happenes when the new solver is started.

 * `npts <number>` -- Change number of points.
 It can be changed at any time, but real change happenes when the new solver is started.
-TODO: I'm not sure that changing npts while solver is running will not break something (writing a profile e.g.)
+It is also used in set_icond_hpd command.

 * `tstep <value>` -- Set time step.
 Can be changed during calculation.